This website uses cookies. Find out more in our Privacy Policy.

 • Submit a complete application for admission

-• Grants are awarded based on a combination of an applicant's program, individual grant award terms, academic/professional history, and/or financial need
+• Grants are awarded based on a combination of an applicant's program, individual grant award terms, academic/professional history, and/or financial need for the following programs:

 The Director's Grant is an award offered on a competitive basis at the time of admission.
 This grant is allocated per class by semester and available to eligible applicants, depending on the length of program, as follows: